-The Jewellery Making industry in Australia covers a wide range of hobbyists, creatives, and fine Jewellers.
-Whatever type of bling you’re designing, Jewellery Manufacturer’s Insurance is extremely important in securing your wellbeing.
-Our Brokers at AUZi Insurance have completed extensive research in order to grasp a better understanding of what exactly it takes to be a manufacturer.
-With this, we have designed a cost-effective liability policy that covers your Jewellery business whether you’re working from home or a studio.
-If you are Retailing Jewellery, rather than Manufacturing – you may fit under our Jewellery Retailing Policy
+The jewellery makers industry in Australia includes a wide range of hobbyists, creatives, and fine jewellers.
+Whatever type of bling you’re designing, jewellery manufacturer’s insurance is extremely important in securing your wellbeing.
+Our brokers at AUZi Insurance have completed extensive research to understand exactly what it takes to be a manufacturer.
+With this, we have designed a cost-effective liability policy that covers your jewellery business whether youāre working from home or a studio.
+If you are retailing jewellery rather than manufacturing, you may fit under our Jewellery Retailing Policy.Ā

-Why AUZi's jewellery making insurance?
+Why choose AUZi's jewellery making insurance?

 The benefits